aicers/github-dashboard/README.md

   `UPDATE sync_runs SET status = 'failed', completed_at = NOW(), updated_at = NOW() WHERE status = 'running';`
   (and similar for `sync_log`) via `psql` or a SQL client.
 <!-- markdownlint-enable MD013 -->

+### Activity prefetch & metadata

+- The activity feed buffers a sliding window of results so users can page through recent updates without round-tripping to the database.
+Configure the window size with `ACTIVITY_PREFETCH_PAGES` (1–10, default 3).
+- Full pagination metadata (total count, total pages, jump-to anchors) is computed lazily via `GET /api/activity?mode=summary&token=<request token>`.
+  The dashboard only calls this endpoint when a user clicks “전체 현황 불러오기.”
+- Server logs now emit `[activity] prefetch latency=…` and `[activity] metadata latency=…` entries, including the configured window and observed duration.
+These logs help correlate configuration changes with query cost.

 ### Real-time sync stream